Aerial view of Arwad Island

 East Meets West

-Studied at the Arab Music Institute in Cairo, then in Italy under Professor Cancellario, and in Germany under composer Henrik Fendsh — studying opera, harmony, and orchestration.
+Studied at the Arab Music Institute in Cairo and in Germany under composer Henrik Fendsh — studying opera, harmony, and orchestration.
 One of the very few Arab musicians who holds full mastery of both Eastern and Western classical traditions.

 84